 EHR systems – Natural Language Processing in Healthcare: Is It Worth Implementing?

-Adoption of EHR systems has already proven to beneficial for the patients.
-Up to 65% of physicians have stated that the new system has lead to the improvement in patient care.
+The adoption of EHR systems has already proven to beneficial for the patients.
+Up to 65% of physicians have stated that the new system has lead to improving inpatient care.